 Malawi, a small, landlocked country in southern Africa, is known as the "warm heart of Africa."
-It is one of the most densely populated countries in the world today, and is one of the poorest nations in Africa, with most of the population working as subsistence farmers.
+It is one of the most densely populated countries, but outside the two major cities, Blantyre and Lilongwe, it is a rural country and spread out.
+It is one of the poorest nations in Africa, with most of the population working as subsistence farmers.
 Malawi ranks 171 out of 187 countries on the UN's human development index.
-Things have been made worse in the past two years when international donors, who used to contribute towards 40% of the national budget, severely curtailed aid citing concerns over mishandling of the economy and human rights abuses.
-As a result, foreign currency and fuel are in very sort supply, further crippling the economy.
-People have taken to trying to store barrels of fuel in their homes, and will queue up overnight in hope of purchasing a bit of petrol.
+The situation deteriorated in the early 2010s when international donors, who used to contribute towards 40% of the national budget, severely curtailed aid citing concerns over mishandling of the economy and human rights abuses.
+As a result, foreign currency and fuel were in short supply, further crippling the economy.
+People took to storing barrels of fuel in their homes, and queued up overnight in hope of purchasing a bit of petrol.
 In 2012, President Bingu Mutharika died from cardiac disease, allowing his political rival and vice president Joyce Banda to peacefully assume power.
-She has worked to re-establish ties with international donors.
-Within weeks of becoming president, she devalued the kwacha, resulting in a better flow of forex into the country and reduction in the nation-wide fuel shortage.
+She worked to re-establish ties with international donors, and within weeks of becoming president, she de-valued the kwacha, resulting in a better flow of forex into the country and reduction in the nation-wide fuel shortage.
 However her presidency was riddled with scandal because of "cashgate" when it was discovered that many of the Malawian Ministries were found to be siphoning donated funds for personal gain.
 In May 2014 she lost her presidency to Peter Mutharika, the brother of the second president.

-Malawi is a new democracy and as many new democracies in Africa has yet to smoothly adapt to this new form of government.
+It should be noted that Malawi is a new democracy and, like many other new democracies, has yet to smoothly adapt to this new form of government.